runwayml/learn/docs/how-to/web-link.md

 # Creating a link

-If you [ported your own model](/how-to/import-models) or want to link to an exisiting model in Runway, all you need is **username** and the **model name**.
+If you [ported your own model](/how-to/import-models) or want to link to an existing model in Runway, all you need is the **username** of the publisher and the **model name**.
 To create a web link just follow the format:

 ```